rackerlabs/docs-offerings/docs/api-reference/methods/get-products.rst

      - An array of products.
    * - products.\ *product*
      - Array
-     - An info block containing details about a specific product.
+     - An info block that contains details about a specific product.
    * - products.\ product.\ *productOfferingPrice*
      - Complex type
      - Provides pricing information specific to a product in an offering